Table for One

 Table for One is the debut solo album by British singer-songwriter Darren Hayman.
-It was released by The Track & Field Organisation in 2006.
-The cover art and the title track are inspired by Cafe Rodi, in Blackhorse Lane, Walthamstow, London.
+It was released by The Track & Field Organisation in 2006.It received a five-star review in The Guardian and 8/10 from Drowned in Sound.

+The album's cover art and title track were inspired by Cafe Rodi in Walthamstow, London.

+The song "Everything's Wrong All the Time" was re-recorded live with The Wave Pictures for 2009's Madrid album, "The National Canine Defence League" was re-recorded in 2014 for the Dog EP.